Sydney’s river of life!

 Windsor, Richmond and the Upper Hawkesbury River

-The Hawkesbury River, and its tributaries encircles Greater Sydney on the north side.
+The Hawkesbury River and its tributaries encircle Greater Sydney on the north side.
 It skirts Sydney from the foothills of the Blue Mountains (near Penrith) in Sydney’s west all the way round to Broken Bay, near Pittwater in Sydney’s north.
 This magnificently scenic and beautiful river starts where the Grose and Nepean Rivers join at Yarramundi near Agnes Banks and flows 145 km through the many towns and villages along the valley until flowing into the Pacific Ocean at Broken Bay.
 Yarramundi Reserve (78 ha) with its natural setting is popular for outdoor activities including picnics and family gatherings.
 Drifting on inflatable rafts on the Grose River past Yarramundi towards the Hawkesbury River is an enjoyable experience.

 With the Blue Mountains, a rolling landscape, and river geographical features as its backdrop, the Hawkesbury Region is a picturesque area of rural and residential lands.
 Soon after being settled by Europeans, it became an important farming area and was the ‘food basket’ for the first settlement at Sydney Cove.
 In these colonial days, the Hawkesbury River was the transport route for produce being delivered to Sydney Town and vice versa.
 The Aboriginal peoples of the area have always valued the river, and what we call Windsor today was an important meeting point.